SpineML/spineml.github.io/spinecreator/download/index.md

 Download/Install
 ----------------

+*NOTE: We recommend you build SpineCreator yourself; we don't have the resource to provide binary packages.
+It's not too hard, see [here](spinecreator/sourcelin)*

 The latest binary release of the SpineML toolchain was made in January 2016.
 We provide packages for Mac, Debian and Ubuntu.

 NOTE: we recommend compiling from the GitHub source rather than using the packages